Uintra/Uintra/README.md

 * Configure Umbraco custom settings (server, DB, authentication)

 6. Download the latest version of Uintra here: https://www.nuget.org/packages/uIntra/
-* Install the latest Uintra nuget package in the Visual studio 2015/17 'Manage NuGet Packages for Solution' NOT by the 'Package manage console'
+* Install the latest Uintra nuget package in the Visual studio 2015/17 'Manage NuGet Packages for Solution' NOT by the 'Package manage console'.

 If you are having trouble getting Uintra installed or experience other problems, please contact us at kne@Compent.net, the response time will be very fast within normal business hours, 09-16 CET/CEST.